mpflynnx/csapp3e/section2/misc.md

 ### Two's complement arithmetic

 - Same as usually math additions/subtraction
+- Adding two Wbit numbers may equal a result that requires as much as Wbit + 1 to represent it.
 - Assume only four bits (w=4) are available (decimal -8 to +7)
 - The msb 5th bit  (signed bit) is ignored
 - 1101 + 0010 = 10010, ignore signed bit (overflow)